zhaojj2209/tp/docs/UserGuide.md

 * Total monthly incomes
 * Total monthly savings

-The data in the bar charts is automatically updated to include any recent modifications you have made in the finance tracker every time you switch to the [Analytics Tab](#224-analytics-tab).
+Whenever you switch to the [Analytics tab](#224-analytics-tab), the data in the bar charts is automatically updated to include any recent modifications you have made in the finance tracker.
 This ensures that you will always see the latest information about your spending and saving trends.

 ### 4.10 Clear Data: `clear`

-Ready to start using Fine\\$\\$e?
+Ready to start using Fine\\$\\$e after fiddling with the sample data?
+Want to start over your finance tracking journey on a clean slate?
 This command allows you to clear *all* existing data inside the finance tracker.
 That includes:
 * Expenses and incomes
 * Bookmark expenses and bookmark incomes
-* Expense limit
+* Monthly expense limit
-* Savings goal
+* Monthly savings goal

 Format: `clear`

 > :warning: &nbsp; This is a powerful command.
 You might lose your precious data if you are not careful with it.

-> :bulb: &nbsp; If there is any data you would like to keep before clearing, write it down somewhere so that you can re-enter it later.
+> :bulb: &nbsp; If there is any data you would like to keep before clearing, save it somewhere so that you can re-enter it later.

 To protect against accidental usage, this command needs to be entered **twice in succession** before it takes effect.
 A single `clear` command is nullified when not followed by another `clear` command.